CEatBTU/OPEMS/README.md

 Please read this document carefully to get a feeling of how to perform scientifically correct and valid measurements.

+Caution: The scripts provided in this repo are very helpful when targeting to measure **relative** power and energy consumptions (e.g., energy and power savings obtained by certain optimizations).
+The reason is that we make use of internal power measurement circuitry available in CPUs and GPUs, which have been shown to provide inaccurate power readings [1].
+Reliable and correct **absolute** power and energy consumption values should be measured using professional power measurement equipment, e.g., calibrated power meters.

 ## Overview

 In general, we measure the time/power/energy consumption of a certain **application (app)** on the **device-under-test (DUT)**, which could, e.g., be a smartphone, a TV, a PC, or a component of a device such as a CPU.
 The power/energy is measured by the **power meter (PM)**.
 Furthermore, we need a **control unit (CU)** to control and automize measurements.